 Species data are traditionally mapped using point locations where species are found, which may be mapped to a grid or just used as point localities.
 However, in order to be able to overlay species data with resource use data, we need to have complete coverage of an area with respect to species' presence.
-It is impossible to sample every point within an area, so we recommend an approach where the habitat types are mapped, species are sampled within the different habitat types, and then the species found within each habitat type.
+It is impossible to sample every point within an area, so we recommend an approach where the habitat types are mapped, species are sampled within the different habitat types, and then the species found within each habitat type are assumed to be distributed throughout that habitat type.
 This requires that all species' sightings are georeferenced, and that habitat types are mapped using existing maps, aerial photos or satellite imagery, or by georeferencing the boundaries on foot or by boat.